VibrantIT2021/SpringBootBackend/README.md

 2.	can delete each course. (postMapping --> input: course id; output: status message indicating delete success or failure)
 4.	can edit description text on each course. (postMapping --> input: course id, course description; output: status message indicating success or failure)
 5.	can update roster of attended students if they join or quit course.
 6.	can check how many students select each course and who they are (name and gender).
-7.	can check anonymous text reviews from students on each course and send back text message to any reviews.
-8.	can check anonymous numerical ratings (0-10 inclusive) from students on each course.
-9.	can check highest rating, lowest rating, and the average rating score.
-10.	can sort the text reviews in ascending and descending order according to updated time of reviews.
-11.	can get the review text containing String keyword “good” and “bad”.

 For Students: APIs that check and select courses
-1.	can read texts that describes each course.
+1.	can read texts that describes each course. (getMapping --> input: course id; output: course description)
-2.	can join any courses. (postMapping --> input: student id, course id)
+2.	can join any courses. (postMapping --> input: student id, course id, enrolled status true; output: status message indicating success or failure)
-3.	can quit any courses. (postMapping --> )
+3.	can quit any courses. (postMapping --> input: student id, course id, enrolled status true; output: status message indicating success or failure)
-4.	can write text reviews to any courses that he attended before.
-5.	can send numerical rating to any course that he attended before.

 ![Diagram](https://user-images.githubusercontent.com/112025981/188248437-efc8a985-6144-4fcb-a3fa-c570f3081f82.svg)